-The crystal clear water invites you to a bath on a hot summer day, or simply a moment of pause and contemplation on a cooler day.
-These are natural waterfalls increasingly sought after by tourists and visitors from the region, which also forced some works on the access road, winding and rugged.
+The crystal clear water invites to a bath on a hot summer day, or simply a moment of pause and contemplation on a cooler day.
+These are natural waterfalls increasingly sought after by tourists and visitors to the region, which has also forced some works on the access trail, winding and rough.

 These are undoubtedly one of the most iconic waterfalls in the Peneda-Gerês National Park, along with the most visited such as the Portela do Homem Waterfall and the Arado Waterfall, one that also stands out for its crystal clear water and lakes that are authentic natural pools and the other for the height of the waterfall.